-The resulting modified traces preserve the sequence of blocks returned by the I/Os (i.e., no out-of-order issue and completion).
+The resulting modified traces thus preserve the sequence of blocks returned by the I/Os (i.e., no out-of-order issue and completion).
 Allowing requests to complete out of order might provide additional performance improvements due to request scheduling.
 However, we did not want to violate any unknown (to us) assumptions inside DB2 that require data on a single device to return in strictly ascending order.

 The modified traces also preserve the DB2 buffer pool usage.
-The original DB2 execution requires buffers for I/Os of 768 blocks (determined by the PREFETCHSIZE parameter) whereas DB2 with Lachesis would generate I/Os of at most 672 blocks (i.e., a single track of the Atlas 10K III outermost zone accomodates 42 8 KB-pages).
+The original DB2 execution requires buffers for I/Os of 768 blocks (determined by the PREFETCHSIZE parameter) whereas DB2 with Lachesis would generate I/Os of at most 672 blocks (i.e., 42 8 KB-pages that fit into a single track of the outermost zone of the Atlas 10k III disk).